-If the matter is serious and if the advice from the police and social services indicates that we should do so, then the employee will be suspended on pay pending the conclusion of the investigation.
-An employee will be suspended if there is a risk of further misconduct and the Authority needs to safeguard children or where the employee's presence at work compromises the investigation.
+If the matter is serious it will become the subject of a Child/Adult Practice Review.
+At this point the employee will be suspended on pay pending the conclusion of the investigation.
+An employee will be suspended if there is a risk of further misconduct and the Authority needs to safeguard children, or where the employee's presence at work compromises the investigation.